First-year student admission requirements

 The Free Application for Federal Student Aid (FAFSA) can help you find federal student aid.
 Submit the FAFSA online.
 ASU’s Federal School Code is 001081.

-ACT or SAT scores are required for merit scholarship consideration and for ASU course placement.
+ACT or SAT scores are not required for admission but may be submitted for ASU course placement.

 Send in your transcripts